wso2/ballerina-vscode/packages/ballerina-language-server/flow-model-generator/modules/flow-model-generator-ls-extension/src/main/resources/copilot/instructions/ballerina/workflow/library.md

 ## Key Concepts

-1. **Process**: Durable workflow orchestration with automatic state persistence.
-The main workflow logic function annotated with `@workflow:Process`.
+1. **Workflow**: Durable workflow orchestration with automatic state persistence.
+The main workflow logic function annotated with `@workflow:Workflow`.
 2. **Activity**: A function annotated with `@workflow:Activity` that performs reliable execution of side effects functions (I/O, database calls, external APIs).
 3. **Context (`workflow:Context`)**: provides workflow execution capabilities — call activities, durable sleep, inspect workflow state.
-4. **Signals (Events)**: Future-based event handling with correlation.
-External events sent to a running workflow using `workflow:sendEvent`.
+4. **Data**: External data sent to a running workflow using `workflow:sendData`.
 Received as `future<T>` fields and awaited using Ballerina's `wait` action.
-5. **Correlation Keys**: `readonly` fields in record types that are used to generate composite workflow IDs and route signals without an explicit `id` field.
+5. **Inputs**: A parameter which is type of `anydata` passed when starting a workflow.
+The workflow function can declare the input parameter to receive this data.

 ## Configuration